 As a culminating activity, students are required to complete an unpaid internship during the second semester of their senior year.
 The goal for the internship is two fold: to give the students a meaningful, hands-on experience in a career area of personal interest and to examine the leadership styles exhibited at this particular business.

-To give students hands-on experiences
+Provide students with hands-on experiences

-To apply skills learned in Leadership classes
+Offer opportunities for students to practice the skills learned in Leadership classes

 "I had no idea what to expect as a high school intern in a molecular genetics research lab at the Massey Cancer Center.
 I hardly knew anything about cancer biology, and I thought it would take me awhile to learn the ropes.
 But on the first day I jumped right in and learned pipetting techniques, how to pass cells, and how to run DNA gels.
 It was more than I could have asked for; it put me ahead of some of my peers at Johns Hopkins University and helped me land a spot in Dr. Denis Wirtz’s lab in the spring of my freshman year.

--Matthew Williams, Graduate
+Matthew Williams, Graduate